Agentic AI

 To understand Agentic AI, you first need to understand its key differentiator: autonomy.

 Traditional Generative AI, powered by Large Language Models like a standard chatbot, is a reactive tool.
 You ask it a question, and it gives you an answer.
-It’s fantastic for content creation, summarization, or brainstorming, but it typically lacks the ability to execute a multi-step plan in the real world.
+It’s fantastic for content creation, summarization, or brainstorming, but it lacks the ability to execute a multi-step plan in the real world.

 1. Perceive the environment (collect data from APIs, databases, or user input).